Your perfect soap recipe probably doesn’t exist. Yet.

-It’s like the holy grail of soapmaking.
 The perfect soap recipe is as unique as you are.
+It’s the holy grail of soapmaking.

-What features I like in my soap are probably different from what you like (and ultimately, different than what your customers might like!)
+Therefore, the features I like in my soap are probably different from what you like (and different than what your customers like!)
 I love creamy tight bubbles.
 When I drop a bar of soap on my floor, I love when it’s so hard that it’s completely unscathed.

-I like to lather a bar of soap in my hands (while you might like to use a loofah.)
+Also, I like to lather a bar of soap in my hands (while you might like to use a loofah.)
 And I have semi-soft water on tap (while you might have extremely hard water.)
-All of these factors change how a bar of soap can perform.
+These factors change how a bar of soap can perform.

-These factors can ultimately change what the perfect soap recipe is for me versus what you think is the best soap recipe.
-Furthermore, what your customers feel is the best soap recipe might be wildly different, too.
+So, that means the perfect soap formula for me is not necessarily the perfect soap recipe for you.
+And more importantly, what your customers feel is the best soap recipe might be wildly different from either.
 (Honestly, they probably aren’t as picky and keen to minute changes as we are, as soapmakers!)

 If you are looking to increase the size of the bubbles or the amount of lather in your soap recipe, try: